 • Chicken: Cut boneless skinless chicken breasts or thighs into 1 inch pieces.
 Marinate, then follow the rest of the recipe as written.

 • Little Smokies: Skip the marinating, then wrap the smokies in bacon and bake.
-Top with sauce halfway through the baking time as directed in the recipe.
+Top with sauce halfway through the baking time as directed in my bacon wrapped smokies recipe.

 • Shrimp: No need to marinate the shrimp!
-Wrap in bacon, then broil for 10-15 minutes until bacon is crispy.
+Wrap in bacon, then broil for 10-15 minutes until bacon is crisp.
 Top with sauce, then broil for another 2-3 minutes and serve.
+See my bacon wrapped shrimp recipe for more information.

-These bacon wrapped water chestnuts have it all – they’re crunchy, smoky, sweet and savory, all wrapped up in one delectable little package!
+These bacon wrapped water chestnuts are the perfect little bites!
+They have a crunchy texture and they’re smoky, sweet and savory, all wrapped up in one delectable little package!

 More Appetizers To Try